San Francisco Shock: 2018: Inaugural season

-The Shock entered the 2018 season with a 9-player roster, which included two underage players, damage player Jay "sinatraa" Won and tank player Matthew "super" DeLisi, who would not be eligible to play until March.
-The franchise's first-ever OWL regular season match was a 0–4 loss against the Los Angeles Valiant on January 10, 2018.
-After a rough start to the season, the team picked up two more players in damage player Park "Architect" Min-ho and support player Grant "Moth" Espe on March 13.
-The team maxed out their roster with the signing of tank player Choi "ChoiHyoBin" Hyo-bin several weeks later.
-The Shock found more success after these pickups, as well as super and sinatraa becoming eligible to play, posting a 6–4 record in Stage 3, only missing out on the Stage 3 playoffs due to a tiebreaker.
-After a 12–18 record throughout the first three quarters of the season, the Shock released head coach Rajani and picked up former Boston Uprising head coach Park "Crusty" Dae-hee, who had just led the Uprising to a perfect 10–0 record in Stage 3.
-The team split their final 10 games of the season, finishing in ninth place overall with a 17–23 regular season record.
+In the lead-up to the 2018 Overwatch League season, the San Francisco Shock assembled a 9-player roster that included two underage players, damage player Jay "Sinatraa" Won and tank player Matthew "Super" DeLisi.
+However, due to age restrictions, they were unable to participate until March.
+The team's inaugural match took place on January 10, 2018, resulting in a 0–4 defeat against the Los Angeles Valiant.
+The Shock encountered early challenges but made key additions to their roster on March 13, signing damage player Park "Architect" Min-ho and support player Grant "Moth" Espe.
+Later on, they completed their roster by adding tank player Choi "ChoiHyoBin" Hyo-bin.
+Following these acquisitions, the Shock's performance witnessed an upturn, with Sinatraa and Super becoming eligible to play.
+They achieved a commendable 6–4 record in Stage 3, narrowly missing out on the playoffs due to a tiebreaker.
+Seeking further improvements, the team decided to part ways with head coach Rajani and signed Park "Crusty" Dae-hee, the former head coach of the Boston Uprising, who had led his previous team to a flawless 10–0 record in Stage 3.
+As the season progressed, the Shock managed to secure victories in half of their remaining matches, finishing the regular season in ninth place with a 17–23 overall record.